Sh4rk-glitch/RoboArm/README.md

 # RoboArm

+### Description:
-## RoboArm is a a robotic arm that can be controlled through hand gestures
+RoboArm is a a robotic arm that can be controlled through hand gestures